Michael Massey Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.79).
+- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- Guardians pitchers combine to give up 89 home runs (one per game), the fourth-fewest in the league.
+- The Guardians' 3.82 team ERA ranks seventh among all league pitching staffs.

-- Williams (0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.
+- The Guardians allow the fifth-fewest home runs in baseball (90 total, one per game).

-- The righty's most recent time out was on Monday against the Atlanta Braves, when he went 6 1/3 innings, surrendering four earned runs while allowing seven hits.
+- Bieber gets the start for the Guardians, his 19th of the season.
+He is 5-5 with a 3.66 ERA and 89 strikeouts through 110 2/3 innings pitched.

-- In three games this season, the 23-year-old has amassed an ERA of 3.79, with 5.7 strikeouts per nine innings.
-Opponents are hitting .185 against him.
+- The righty's most recent appearance was on Tuesday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.